wienerr/Vocabulary/README.md

 # Vocabulary
-Text Memorizing tool
+Text Memorizing tool.
-Part a site on the super-teacher.com
+Part a site on the super-teacher.com.
 Extracted as a sample code of my work on the site.